-Physical arrests at all four MMSD High School have declined steadily over the past three years.
-From the 2015-16 school year to the 2017-18 school year, there was a 45% decrease in physical arrests.
-During the 2017-18 school year, 33 of the 36 physical arrests involved school-aged youth.
-Assuming that all 33 instances involved MMSD high school students, this would mean that approximately 0.4% of all MMSD high school students at these four schools experienced a physical arrest on campus.
+Physical arrests at all four MMSD High School have declined since 2015-16 but there was a slight increase in the 2018-19 school year from the 2017-18 school year.
+From the 2015-16 school year to the 2018-19 school year, there was a 32% decrease in physical arrests.
+During the 2018-19 school year, 37 of the 39 physical arrests involved school-aged youth.
+Assuming that all 37 instances of physical arrest involved

+MMSD high school students, this would mean that approximately 0.5% of all MMSD high school students at these four schools experienced a physical arrest on campus.

-Over these three school years, the 155 distinct instances of physical arrest accounted for 257 distinct criminal charges.
+Over these three school years, the 182 distinct instances of physical arrest accounted for 294 distinct criminal charges.